swift502/Krteq/README.md

 2. Attach the 2u stabilizer to the top case
 3. Push few of the switches through the top case and into the PCB sockets, just enough to hold the two parts together
 4. Connect the panel mount USB cable to the Pico and screw the other end to the case's USB port cutout
-5. Slide the top assembly into the bottom case rails, and secure it with three M2x6 screws from the bottom
+5. Slide the top assembly into the bottom case rails, and secure it with screws from the bottom
 6. Install the remaining switches and keycaps

 And you're done!